Oreoluwa-IVT/-Energy-Monitoring-LoRa-BLE-WiFi/README.md

 The schematics are two sheets in total.
 Sheet 1 contains symbols and connections for highspeed USB-C, Atmega328 MCU, 6-pin headers, RGB module, USB to Serial IC, terminal blocks, and 12V to 5V power converter.
 Sheet 2 contains symbols for a LoRa_E5 module, a NINA-W102-00B, and a bidirectional 5V to 3V3 level translator.

 ### Energy Monitoring Schematic Sheet 1
-This images is compressed.
-If you struggle with seeing certain details you can download the schematics in the Project files section below.
+This image is compressed.
+If you struggle to see certain details, you can download the schematics in the Project files section below.
 Thanks!!
 <img src="https://github.com/user-attachments/assets/da3b64b4-7132-490b-884f-687870abf510" />

 ### Energy Monitoring Schematic Sheet 2
-This images is compressed.
-If you struggle with seeing certain details you can download the schematics in the Project files section below.
+This image is compressed.
+If you struggle to see certain details, you can download the schematics in the Project files section below.
 Thanks!!
 <img src="https://github.com/user-attachments/assets/e44891f0-4ea8-47d1-83c9-54377b72260e" />

 ## 🎨 PCB Design Properties and Specifications